craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 - *Scavangers* are fugitives and heretics.
 They aren't worth the bullets, but we must.
 - Other *Militants* are good kin.
 We're all trying to do our duty.
 - *Mercenaries* are terrible.
 No better than Scavs, just harder to kill.
-- *Extramis* doesn't exist.
+- *Extramis* don't exist.
 Those are Scavs.
 - *Troopers* are terrible.
 No better than Scavs, just harder to kill.

 ##### Mercenaries